star-hengxing/libuipc/docs/tutorial/geometry.md

 where $|\bullet|$ tells the element count of the set.

-With the same basic idea, we use a more general and well-defined way to represent such kind of geometry in the `libuipc` library, called [Simplicial Complex](https://brickisland.net/DDGSpring2022/course-description/), which is widely used in the diserete differential
+With the same basic idea, we use a more general and well-defined way to represent such kind of geometry in the `libuipc` library, called [Simplicial Complex](https://brickisland.net/DDGSpring2022/course-description/), which is widely used in the diserete differential geometry.

 ## Simplicial Complex
 In `libuipc`, a `Simplicial Complex` is a general representation of an explicit mesh.
-In $\mathbb{R}^3$, a simplicial complex can be a tetrahedral mesh, a triangle mesh, a line mesh, or a point cloud, which have a dimension of 3, 2, 1, or 0, respectively.
+In $\mathbb{R}^3$, a simplicial complex can be a tetrahedral mesh, a triangle mesh, a line mesh, or a point cloud, which have a dimension of $3$, $2$, $1$, or $0$, respectively.

-The tetrahedral mesh can be used to describe solid objects, like a bus, boxes ...
+- The tetrahedral mesh can be used to describe solid objects.

-[TODO: add some solid object figure]

-The triangle mesh can be used to describe some 2D-codimensional objects, like a cloth with a thin thickness.
+- The triangle mesh can be used to describe some 2D-codimensional objects, like a cloth with a thin thickness or the surface of a solid object.

-[TODO: add some cloth figure]

-The line mesh can be used to describe some 1D-codimensional objects, like a rope, a curve, or a wire.
+- The line mesh can be used to describe some 1D-codimensional objects, like a rope, a curve, or a wire.

-[TODO: add some rope figure here]

-The point cloud can be used to describe some 0D-codimensional objects, like a bunch of particles.
+- The point cloud can be used to describe some 0D-codimensional objects, like a bunch of particles.

-[TODO: add some particle figure here]

 === "C++"